Fifth Lee Hsien Loong Cabinet: Changes

-Composition

 Cabinet

+July 2020 – May 2021

 The list of Cabinet ministers and other office holders was announced on 25 July 2020.
 In a press conference, Prime Minister Lee Hsien Loong said, "I'm rotating the ministers, especially the younger ones, to gain exposure and experience.
 We regularly do this during Cabinet shuffles, and the intent is to expose the office-holders to different portfolios to gain both breadth and depth to understand the intricacies of the issues, and to see things from different perspectives."